danielg0/fyp/report.md

 In the optimal configuration where the input interval size is a factor of every we produce BBVs identical to those that would have been produced if we had done separate simulations for each interval.
 We also take less time to do so, requiring a constant amount of simulation time with respect to the number of target intervals.

 For non-optimal configurations of intervals we can add to $is$ the greatest common factor of each interval in $is$ and carry out the steps above.
+This does not add must time cost to the overall generation \todo{Plot this} as the interval size does not have a large impact on overall simulation time.

 ## Sub-sampling

 # The Behaviour of SimPoint sets